eminuluisik/aircoord/README.md

 The disturbance is applied only to the simulated plant.

-The controller does not observe \(w\), and the compensation model therefore cannot reproduce the true trajectory exactly.
+The controller does not observe $w$, and the compensation model therefore cannot reproduce the true trajectory exactly.

 A separate seeded random stream is used for the disturbance so that controller configurations can be compared under consistent disturbance realizations.